Last updated on:

 Unlock PDF tool

 • Smallpdf leads for overall quality and security, offering ISO/IEC 27001 certification, GDPR compliance, and automatic file deletion after one hour.
-Free plan allows 2 unlocks per day with maximum file size of 5GB.
+The free plan allows 2 unlocks per day with a maximum file size of 5GB.
 Upload your protected PDF, enter the password if you know it, click Unlock, and download your unrestricted file.

 • iLovePDF provides unlimited free unlocks, making it ideal for frequent use.
 Upload, enter password if prompted, unlock, download.
 Processes files quickly without apparent file size restrictions on the free tier.

-Critical distinction: All online tools require knowing user passwords for encrypted PDFs.
+Critical distinction: All online tools require knowing the user's passwords for encrypted PDFs.
 Their real value lies in removing permission restrictions, which they can bypass without any password because these flags aren't cryptographically enforced—they're simply suggestions that software can choose to ignore.

 Privacy consideration: Every online tool uploads your PDF to third-party servers for processing.
 Smallpdf provides the strongest security with ISO certification, TLS encryption during transfer, and guaranteed deletion after one hour.
 For sensitive business documents, legal files, or confidential information, the browser method offers better security.